ZhipengHe/old-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Eager to contribute to team success through challenging work, attention to detail and excellent organizational skills.
 Clear understanding of Data Science and Process Science.
-Self-motivated and exceptionally reliable PhD student positioned to contribute strongly to Digital Twins and Predictive Process Analytics.
+Self-motivated and exceptionally reliable PhD student positioned to contribute strongly to XAI and Predictive Process Analytics.

 ## education